Rethinking Round-Trip Translation for Machine Translation Evaluation: Predicting using

-\paragraph{Settings.} We conduct more experiments on two series of \wmt shared tasks, \wmtnews and \wmtbio, including 10 and 12 language pairs respectively.
-For all shared tasks, we have involved five MT systems, \mbart, \mmbase, \mmlarge, \opus and \googletrans.\footnote{We have contacted the competitors to \wmtnews.
+With the basis of high transferabilities of the regressors, we conduct experiments on \wmt shared tasks, namely \wmtnews, which includes 10 language pairs.
+In this experiment, we study on \spbleu metric scores. \paragraph{Settings.} We have involved five MT systems \footnote{We have contacted the competitors to \wmtnews.
 However, we have not received enough valid MT systems to increase the number of competitors.
-We will show the robustness of our method to a larger number of pseudo-competitors in Appendix~\ref{appendix:rq_4_synthetic}.} In addition to MAE, RMSE and Pearson's $r$, we introduce Kendall's $\tau$ \citep{kendall1938new} to measure the rank correlation coefficient of the MT systems, via comparing the ranking of our model predictions and the actual ranking based on \transscore.
-We are aware of the cases that collecting corpora in target languages for competitions might be significantly complex, which means only a monolingual corpus is available for evaluation.
-Thus, we train the predictor $f'$ using single \selfscores in Equation~\ref{eq:single_direct} on \typeI train set.
-Note that this experiment covers several challenging settings, such as transferred MT systems, unseen languages in training, single source features, and transferred application domains.
+We will show the robustness of our method to a larger number of pseudo-competitors in Appendix~\ref{appendix:rq_4_synthetic}.} We are aware of the cases that collecting corpora in target languages for competitions might be significantly complex, which means only a monolingual corpus is available for evaluation.
+Thus, we train predictors $f'$ using single \selfscores in Equation~\ref{eq:single_direct}.
+Note that this experiment covers several challenging settings, such as transferred MT systems, language transferability, single source features, and transferred application domains.
+Another set of results on \wmtbio can be found in Appendix~\ref{appendix:rq_4_bio}.

-\paragraph{Results.} In Table~\ref{tab:wmt20news_results}, we display the results on \wmtnews\footnote{The results on \wmtbio are reported in Appendix~\ref{appendix:rq_4_bio}}.
-Although MAE and RMSE vary among experiments for different language pairs, the overall correlation scores are favourable.
-Pearson's $r$ values on all language pairs are above 0.5, showing their strong ranking correlations.
-The results of the experiments using $A \circlearrowright B$ are competitive to those using both $A \circlearrowright B$ and $ B \circlearrowright A$ features, showing the feasibility of predicting \transscore using monolingual data. \paragraph{Takeaways.} The regression-based predictors can be practically used to rank MT systems for their translation performance, when merely monolingual data is available.
-This setting could be adapted to future \wmt shared tasks on low-resource MT.
+\paragraph{Discussion.} In Table~\ref{tab:wmt20news_results}, we display the results on \wmtnews.
+Although MAE and RMSE vary among experiments for different language pairs, the overall correlation scores are favorable.
+Pearson's $r$ values on all language pairs are above 0.5, showing strong ranking correlations.
+While prediction performances on $A \circlearrowright B$ have some variances among different language pairs, the results of the experiments using $B \circlearrowright A$ are competitive to those using both $A \circlearrowright B$ and $ B \circlearrowright A$ features, showing the feasibility of predicting \transscore using monolingual data.
+We conclude that our regression-based predictors can be practical in ranking MT systems in \wmt-style shared tasks.